Mohinta2892/micron-repackaging/README.md

 - [ ] More in notes (will weed and add here)

 Feature updates:
-- [ ] Added tqdm to track training progress.
+- [X] Added tqdm to track training progress.
+- [X] Added a torch script to train micron
+- [ ] Added a torch script to predict with scan nodes - not yet working

 Upcoming:
 - [ ] Fallback to custom gunpowder which supports passing a checkpoint storage folder and allows cuda device to be passed as input.
 - [ ] Dockerfile to build docker locally